amno/WristMatlab/README.md

 # WristMatlab
 This space is intended as a space of my little work to process X-ray images using Matlab as wrist x-ray dicom image as case example.

-The title of my submitted PhD thesis is <bold> Wrist Fractures Analysis as observed with X-ray imaging </bold>
+The title of my submitted PhD thesis is #Wrist Fractures Analysis as observed with X-ray imaging.

 This space is my PhD works repository.
 Many files here are purely experimental.
 Files and Folders are still not in a good arrangement yet.